 When hiring a Methane Consultant, and when the methane test results are received.
 It is essential to review the Certificate of Compliance for Methane Testing Data.
 This is a standard LADBS document that will outline the pertinent information for the Methane Soil Gas Tests.
 Including the field testing laboratory that conducted the test along with the responsible professional engineer who overlooked the test.
 During plan check if it is found that in unlicensed laboratory conducted a test, results are void and another version of the test results will need to submit.

 Do I have to conduct a Methane Test if I’m doing construction in the Los Angeles Methane Zone?

-The LADBS requirements specifically have exceptions for single-family dwellings and their accessories, essentially active system components can be mitigated based off the implementation and the design criteria of a more robust Passive Sub slab Methane Mitigation System.
-It takes a design professional to analyze the codes requirements and establish what the methane mitigation design would look like, it’s the design professional responsibility to proficiently outline the methane mitigation requirements along with the LADBS Methane Code requirements for the LADBS Plan Checker.
-Considering the above, in some cases, for small projects such as an accessory dwelling unit, it may be beneficial to skip the Methane Testing Process, and have your Methane Mitigation Consultant prepare a Methane Mitigation Design assuming the worst case scenario for the Methane Gas Hazard.
+The LADBS requirements specifically have exceptions for single-family dwellings and their accessories.
+Essentially active system components may mitigate based off the implementation.
+The design criteria of a more robust Passive Sub slab Methane Mitigation System.
+It takes a design professional to analyze the codes requirements.
+To establish what the methane mitigation design would look like.
+It’s the design professional responsibility to proficiently outline the methane mitigation requirements.
+Along with the LADBS Methane Code requirements for the LADBS Plan Checker.
+For small projects such as an accessory dwelling unit, it may be beneficial to skip the Methane Testing Process.
+Have your Methane Mitigation Consultant prepare a Methane Mitigation Design assuming the worst case scenario for the Methane Gas Hazard.